apolloadvice/cre8rflow_v11/TASK.md

 - [ ] Implement referencing by content/position (e.g., "last clip", "clip with music")

 ### 10.3 Natural Language Flexibility
-- [ ] Support command synonyms/variations (e.g., 'split', 'divide', 'slice' as synonyms for 'cut')
+- [x] Support command synonyms/variations (e.g., 'split', 'divide', 'slice' as synonyms for 'cut')
-- [ ] Add natural references (e.g., 'this clip', 'the clip before that one', 'the clip that starts at 00:15')
+- [x] Add natural references (e.g., 'this clip', 'the clip before that one', 'the clip that starts at 00:15')
+- [x] Add preposition flexibility for OVERLAY (e.g., support both 'at the' and 'in')
 - [ ] Add context awareness (e.g., 'now trim it', 'move that to the end')
 - [ ] Support natural time expressions (e.g., 'thirty seconds', 'halfway through', 'the last 5 seconds')
 - [ ] Support combined commands (e.g., 'cut at 00:30 and join with clip2', 'trim the start and add a fade in')